GravityPDF/gravity-pdf-documentation/docs/v5/developer-php-form-data-array.md

 ## Introduction

-[Gravity Forms merge tags and conditional shortcodes](developer-mergetags-and-conditional-shortcodes.md) are useful PDF-building tools, but there are drawbacks.
+[Gravity Forms merge tags, and conditional shortcodes](developer-mergetags-and-conditional-shortcodes.md) are useful PDF-building tools, but there are drawbacks.
 For instance, *you cannot create nested conditionals* or do any *post-processing to the entry data* – you aren't able to determine the age of someone by their date of birth, or convert a field to upper case.
 To achieve this behaviour we need to utilise PHP and the `$form_data` associative array – a formatted version of the `$entry` object.

 ## Template Tutorial – Part 3